primate-run/primate/docs/docs/sessions.md

 ### Usage in routes

 Import the session facade via `#session`.
-It is bound to the session data type you declared in `config/session.ts`.
+It is bound to the session store you used in `config/session.ts`.

 ```ts
 import session from "#session";